AdobeDocs/experience-manager-65.es-ES/help/release-notes/sp-release-notes.md

 >
 >Omita este paso si no utiliza AEM Forms en JEE.
 Las correcciones en AEM Forms en JEE se entregan a través de un instalador independiente.

-For information about installing the cumulative installer for AEM Forms on JEE and post-deployment configuration, see the [release notes for patch 0011](https://helpx.adobe.com/aem-forms/quick-fixes/6-5/jee-patch-0011.html).
+For information about installing the cumulative installer for AEM Forms on JEE and post-deployment configuration, see the [release notes for patch 0014](https://helpx.adobe.com/aem-forms/quick-fixes/6-5/jee-patch-0014.html).

-#### Instalador de Workbench

-Como es un instalador completo, el tamaño del archivo es mayor que el de la versión del parche.
-Desinstale la versión anterior de Workbench antes de instalar la nueva.

 ### UberJar {#uber-jar}

-The UberJar for AEM 6.5.4.0 is available in the [Adobe Public Maven repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.5.4/).
+The UberJar for AEM 6.5.5.0 is available in the [Adobe Public Maven repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.5.5/).

 To use UberJar in a Maven project, refer to the article, [How to use UberJar](/help/sites-developing/ht-projects-maven.md) and include the following dependency in your project POM: